RaskiTech/Brainfuck-Connect4/README.md

 # How to play

 In Connect 4 you try to get 4 of your coins in a row.
 They can be horizontal, vertical or diagonal.
 You put a coin from the top to one of the rows.
-It falls down until it hits another coin.
+The coin falls down until it hits another coin.
+The two players take turns after eachother.
 The first one to get 4 coins in a row wins.

 In this game, player 1s coins are represented with X's and player 2s 0's Type a number between 1 and 7 to put a coin into that slot.
+The first one to 4 in a row wins